kklouzal/Docker_Proxy/squid-flask-proxy/README.md

 - Dynamic Squid configuration through a web interface.
 - View the status of the Squid proxy and Flask application.
 - Generate and download self-signed SSL certificates for HTTPS caching.
+- Dynamic PAC serving at `/proxy.pac` with a UI builder at `/pac` (serve different PAC rules based on the client IP requesting the PAC).

 ## SOCKS5 support (Dante)
 This container also runs a Dante SOCKS proxy on port `1080`.